EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 If you now connect to the database, you'll see the new tables in there.

-If you have the database running in a docker container like we discussed in the beginning of the article, you should be able to connect to it with:
+If you have the database running in a Docker container like we discussed in the beginning of the article, you should be able to connect to it with:

 ```plain
 $ psql -h localhost -U vehicle_quotes